 Cass McCombs, who was born in Northern California in 1977, is a wordsmith of great economy and precision, whose work is notable for its stark beauty, play with musical genre, and layered, sometimes deceptive, narrative.
 A title or melody will often lead one way in a McCombs composition while the lyrics lead another.
 Somehow the songs thrive in the relationship.
 In the words of Will Butler, of National Public Radio, McCombs “stand(s) handsomely alongside today’s most celebrated songwriters.”

-McCombs and his band will be playing one night at the Crowley Theater, an intimate venue seating 200.
-Opening the show is Pink Nasty, the Austin-based musician who provided backup vocals for Bonnie Prince Billy on his tour Summer in the Southeast and the resulting concert album.
+Pink Nasty, is an Austin-based musician who provided backup vocals for Bonnie Prince Billy on his tour Summer in the Southeast and the resulting concert album.
 (The Oldham brothers also recorded her 2007 album, Mold the Gold.)
 Pink Nasty’s pop melodies and sweet voice are in sharp contrast to her lyrics, in which desire comes to resemble anxiety.
-Her latest record is self-titled and available for download at her website.

 The Cass McCombs performance is made possible through the generous support of Ballroom Marfa’s Front Row members.
 In-kind support provided by the Hotel Paisano, Marfa, TX.
 Special thanks to Vicky Barge, Jennifer Bell, Lee Cohen, the Crowley Theater, Rob Crowley, Tim Crowley, Tim Johnson, Carlos Lujan, Marfa Public Radio, Marfa Recording Company, Caitlin Murray, Jillian Tamaki and Jon Han, and Ballroom Marfa members.